 Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
 This may include a referral to Channel or children's social care depending on the level of risk.
-However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism, they must call 999 or submit a referral form to MASH or call them directly.
-Advice and support can also be sought from children's social care.
+However, if staff

 The School, in recognition that pupils may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
-Such risk assessments are discussed with the Head (DSL), EYFS DSL, DDSL and governors responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.
+Such risk assessments are discussed with the Head, DSL, DDSL and governors responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.

-e) What staff should do if they discover an act of Female Genital Mutilation ('FGM')
+What staff should do if they discover an act of Female Genital Mutilation ('FGM')

 Teachers must report to the Police cases where they discover that an act of FGM appears to have been carried out.
-Unless the member of staff has a good reason not to, they should still consider and discuss any such case with DSL or EYFS DSL and involve children's social care as appropriate.
+Unless the member of staff has a good reason not to, they should still consider and discuss any such case with DSL and involve children's social care as appropriate.
 Staff are referred to Appendix 1 of this policy for the procedure to be followed where they suspect that a pupil may be at risk of FGM.

-f) What staff should do if a child goes missing from education
+What staff should do if a child goes missing from education

 Children who go missing from education, particularly on repeat occasions, is a potential indicator of abuse or neglect.
 The School's procedures for unauthorised absence and for dealing with children who go missing from education are managed in accordance with the School's Missing/Lost Children Policy (please refer to the Appendix at the end of the Staff/Parent Handbook).
 All absences from school require formal requests for leave of absence from the parent/carer and all other absences require verbal, email or telephone explanation.
 The School will promptly address irregular attendance with the parent/carer.
 Further detail can also be found at Appendix 1 of this policy.
-The School will wherever possible hold more than one emergency contact number for each pupil.